 Don’t just read the handout, do hands-on practice.
 Even better, start—and finish—a project using the latest technique you learn.
 That will cement the knowledge in your brain.

 If you enjoyed the teacher and think they have more to offer, look them up online.
 Depending on the teacher, you may find a robust social media presence and a blog or website.
 The teacher might be teaching additional classes in your area or online.
-They may have YouTube, Creativebug, or Bluprint (formerly Craftsy) videos.
+They may have YouTube or Creativebug videos.
 They may have a newsletter you’ll want to subscribe to.

 The more you love on your teacher, the more likely they are to be able to continue to create the kind of learning content you enjoy.